KILTprotocol/docs/docs/develop/08_opendid/05_demo_project.md

 - A callback page for one of the OpenID Connect flows supported to accept the token.
 - A protected resource that only authenticated users can access.

-For the demo application to work you need a running OpenDID Service and an identity wallet (e.g. [Sporran](https://www.sporran.org/)) with a DID and Credential issued by the required attester specified in the `config.yaml` file (Default is SocialKYC).
+For the demo application to work you need a running OpenDID Service and an identity wallet that follows [the Credential API spec](https://github.com/KILTprotocol/spec-ext-credential-api) (e.g. [Sporran](https://www.sporran.org/)) with a DID and Credential issued by the required attester specified in the `config.yaml` file (Default is SocialKYC).
 If you follow the steps in this section in order, you have all the necessary components for the demo application to run.

 Run the pre-configured demo application with the following command: